They'd never voted Conservative. Why these left-leaning strongholds shook British politics.

 On Friday, the country awoke to Prime Minister Boris Johnson winning a resounding victory in the nationwide general election.
 His Conservative Party flipped dozens of seats that for decades had been considered untouchable bastions of the left-wing Labour Party.

-That shift appears partly down to people like Puntis.
-Like his father and grandfather before him, he was once a diehard Labour-voting miner before the local coal pits closed in the 1980s.
+That shift appears partly due to people like Puntis.
+Like his father and grandfather before him, he was once a diehard Labour-voting miner before the local coal mines closed in the 1980s.

 This week he broke with family tradition and for the first time voted against Labour, a party once synonymous with working-class community spirit.